BranchMetrics/Branch-Example-Deep-Linking-Branchster-Web/README.md

 This example is written with [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/), and the project was started and managed with [Yeoman](http://yeoman.io/).
 Aren't familiar with AngularJS?
 That's OK, we just assume you have some JavaScript knowledge.
 We also have examples with other frameworks, like [React](http://facebook.github.io/react/), on the way.
 If you're not familiar with Yeoman, that's also OK - it's essentially a three prong bundle which includes: generators for starting projects (over 1000 available now), [Bower](http://bower.io/) for installing and managing dependencies (Including the Branch Web SDK!), and [Grunt](http://gruntjs.com/) for build and development tasks, live reload, etc.

+If you're only interested in seeing the example Branch Web SDK integration with Branchsters, skip to step 4.

 #### Tools and frameworks used in this tutorial
 - [Sublime Text](http://www.sublimetext.com/)
 - [Node](http://nodejs.org/)